turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 * variables for colors, fonts, etc.
 * nesting, when/where appropriate
 * at least **two** mixins or extends

+Your app should be **fully responsive** from mobile devices - tablets - laptops
 ---

-### Inheritance & Refactoring

-* Identify redundant code in your classes and opportunities for DRYing it up
-* Refactor **within** your classes to create dynamic methods that use arguments/parameters for changing their behavior
-* Refactor **across** your classes to create a parent class that others inherit methods from

 ### Accessibility

 * You must be able to tab through your app and use it without a mouse
 * Your app must still be viewable when tested with a colorblind extension
-* You must score as close to 100% in an Accessibility Audit as possible.
+* You must score as close to 100% as possible with the "Lighthouse Accessibility Audit".
 Be prepared to explain any accessibility audits your application is failing.
 * Your HTML must be written semantically and ARIA tags should be used (*ONLY if needed / appropriate*)

 ### Testing